Hi, my name is Mike Kasbohm and I'm the inventor of the Trash

 Would it be worth a one-time $995 investment for that same

-I think most would agree that’s a pretty fast R.O.I. (less than four months) and great savings in
+think most would agree that’s a pretty fast R.O.I. (less than two months) and great savings in

 labor year after year thereafter.
 And these savings don’t take into account other benefits – like